Quasa

 Cine-files

-As part of the deal, announced Wednesday, Runway receives access to Lionsgate's treasure trove of movies and TV shows — which in return the startup will use to develop a new AI model exclusively for the Hollywood studio.
+As part of the deal announced Wednesday, Runway gains access to Lionsgate’s extensive library of movies and TV shows.
+In return, the startup will use this content to train a new AI model developed exclusively for the Hollywood studio.

 Copy That